neondatabase/website/content/docs/extensions/pg_embedding.md

 ## Migrate from pgvector to pg_embedding

+This section describes how to migrate from `pgvector` to `pg_embedding`.

+### Vector type differences

-Before you begin, it is important to understand that the `pgvector` extension stores vector embeddings in a `VECTOR` column type, whereas the `pg_embedding` extension stores vector embeddings as an array of `real[]` numbers, as demonstrated in the following `CREATE TABLE` statements:
+Before you begin the migration, it is important to understand how the extensions store vector embeddings.
+The `pgvector` extension stores vector embeddings in a `VECTOR` column type, whereas the `pg_embedding` extension stores vector embeddings as an array of `real[]` numbers, as demonstrated in the following `CREATE TABLE` statements:

 `pg_vector`: